emersonrp/bindcontrol/README.md

 *MacOS users*:  Experimental binary releases for Intel and Arm64 have been made available.
 They are not signed and/or notarized, and might or might not work at all.
 Any feedback from MacOS users is welcome and appreciated.

 *Linux users*:  An experimental binary release is now available.
 You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
-It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]
+It's built using Github's "ubuntu-22.04" environment, which may or may not be completely compatible with other distributions and versions.[^1]

 ## Running From Source